Covariant representations for possibly singular actions on C*-algebras: Ground states and their covariant representations

 \section{Ground states and their covariant representations}

 \mlabel{sec:5}

-Recall from Lemma~\ref{lem:minimal} that if a positive unitary one-parameter subgroup $(U_t)_{t \in \R}\subset\cM$ is minimal, then for every $\eps > 0$, the central support of $P[0,\eps)$ is $\1$.
+Recall from Lemma~\ref{lem:minimal} that if a unitary one-parameter subgroup with positive spectrum $(U_t)_{t \in \R}\subset\cM$ is minimal, then for every $\eps > 0$, the central support of $P[0,\eps)$ is $\1$.
 Below, in a suitable subrepresentation, we will find a similar property for $P(\{0\})$, the projection onto the space of invariant vectors.
 In the next two theorems, we first investigate structures associated with projections of central support $\1$.